udezueoluomachi/scrape-youtube/README.md

 videoId: string - The URL of the YouTube embed from which you want to scrape data.
 This function launches a headless browser, navigates to the specified YouTube embed URL, and logs the PO Token and visitor data to the console.

+## Edit from Fork

+Added a callback that enables you to get the tokens from your code